DataONEorg/d1_python/d1_mn_generic/doc/source/setup.rst

 <http://projects.unbit.it/uwsgi/wiki/>`_.
 Such setups are currently untested,
 but if they are attempted and prove to have benefits, please let us know.

-The GMN setup process has been broken down into a series of steps.
-Perform the steps in order to set up a working instance of GMN.
+The GMN setup process has been broken down into two sections, each containing a series of steps.
+The first section describes how to set up an instance of GMN which can be used only locally.
+The second section describes how to join the GMN instance to DataONE.
+For testing GMN and learning about Member Nodes, only the first section need be completed.
+For exposing data to the DataONE federation and providing storage for replicas, both the first and second sections must be completed.

-Along with the steps, some background information is provided.
+Along with the steps in each section, some background information is provided.
 The actual steps that need to be performed are indented to separate them from the background information.

-Authorization and authentication in DataONE is based on X.509 certificates.
-To set up a working instance of GMN, certificates must be obtained both from DataONE and from a publicly trusted certificate authority.
-Procedures for this are included.

-If a stand-alone test instance is being set up, see :doc:`setup-local` before starting the install.

 Commands that need to be run from the shell are prefixed with "$".